Tahir-Robinson-CS/CSE1910-CSE-Project-A-Mario-Pineda/log/week2.md

+# Log Message for Major Project for Week 2
-# What was your goal for the past week?
+## What was your goal for the past week?

-# Did you accomplish last week’s goal?
+## Did you accomplish last week’s goal?
 Why/why not?

-# What did you learn this week?
+## What did you learn this week?

-# What is your goal for next week?
+## What is your goal for next week?

-# What are the main challenges you are facing next week?
+## What are the main challenges you are facing next week?